opendocsg/slw-judgments-backfill/2014_SGHC_65/report.md

 the Hongs would have had to do under the SSA was to discharge the Goldman Sachs Indebtedness.
 They would not have had to remove the GSAF charge, as the latter too would not constitute an encumbrance once the underlying debt was paid off.
 The unsustainability of the argument is obvious.

-107    The Hongs cited a Court of Appeal authority, _Huang Ching Hwee v Heng Kay Pah and Anor_ [1992] 3 SLR(R) 452 (“ _Huang Ching Hwee_ ”), for the proposition that “the continued entry of MEC’s name on the register was not a defect of title ... because neither MEC nor any other third party had
+107    The Hongs cited a Court of Appeal authority, _Huang Ching Hwee v Heng Kay Pah and Anor_ <span class="citation">[1992] 3 SLR(R) 452</span> (“ _Huang Ching Hwee_ ”), for the proposition that “the continued entry of MEC’s name on the register was not a defect of title ... because neither MEC nor any other third party had

 any subsisting rights over the Land” [note: 59].
 In my view, this case is irrelevant in the present context.
 In _Huang Ching Hwee_ , the court considered whether there was an implied term under a contract for sale of land that the vendor has a duty to disclose latent defects of title.
 The court there held that a potential statutory liability (in contrast to one where notice had already been issued by the relevant authority) arising from unauthorised alterations to the property was not a defect of title.
 The issue in the present proceedings is a different one altogether.
 There was nothing in that case suggesting that the MEC Charge was not an encumbrance.
 In any event the definition of “Encumbrance” in the SSA is clearly against the Hongs.
 The MEC Charge was an encumbrance whether or not it was disclosed to Columbia.